Sybrand/digital-panda/README.md

 ## Design Decisions

 ### The "Trash" Container
-We could have a Trash folder in every containter, I've opted for one Trash container.
+We could have a Trash folder in every container, I've opted for one Trash container.
 Seems like a better idea, than having tons of Trash folders all over the place.